gajen0981/FHIR-Server/README.md

 WHAT
 ----
 HAPI based FHIR server with Blue Button capabilities.
 Able to download the files in FHIR JSON or FHIR XML for untethered PHR (Business 2 Consumer) or provider to provider health inetroperability (Business 2 Business).
-Imagine this Blue Button functionality is implemented in every patient portal to free the data to their patients and have them empower and take control of their health that can improve health outcome and reduce healthcare cost.
+Imagine this Blue Button functionality is implemented in every patient portal to free the data to their patients to engage and empower to improve health outcomes and lower the healthcare cost.

-### Blue Button apabilities including patients able to download everything as a FHIR Bundle
+### Blue Button capabilities including patients able to download everything as a bundle
 Download the healthcare data as FHIR JSON or FHIR XML format.

 ![alt tag](https://github.com/gajen0981/FHIR-Server/blob/master/screenshots/BB2Download.png)